MLirange/Sweep-The-Mine/README.md

 and animations.

-Project can be found at:
+Live project can be found at:

 https://mlirange.github.io/Sweep-The-Mine/